openlibhums/memory-alpha/content/support/email-and-reminders/email-template-variables.md

 # Email Template Variables

 This section needs dev input.
-(Some stuff below looks like it needs backticks, but idk dawg)
+(Some stuff below looks like it needs backticks, but idk dawg) Also needs a little more info on how to put this into use.
+Probably part on this page, part on other pages.

 ## Templates